 View of Mount Everest, Mount Nuptse, & Mount Lhotse

 Sunrise on Mount Everest

-Important Note: Kala Patthar is considered the highest altitude most will reach without a climbing permit, which must be obtained in Kathmandu, at the Nepal Mountaineering Association.
+Note: Kala Patthar is considered the highest altitude most will reach without an Everest climbing permit, which must be obtained in Kathmandu, at the Nepal Mountaineering Association.

-Fun Fact: The world’s highest webcam, Mount Everest webcam, was located here.
+Fun Fact: The world’s highest webcam, Mount Everest webcam, is located here.